daverave1212/questguard-starter-adventure/Code/StarterAdventure.md

 ## Town
 _When ariving in town..._
 _In the distance, you can see a mansion... how many houses and people..._
-**Reward: Once per chapter, players can come to Father Alan and be healed for a fee of 50 gold.**
+**Reward: Once per chapter, players can come to Ser Alan and be healed for a fee of 50 gold.**
 > I think you should rest.
 The tavern has good rooms.
+I will head directly to the temple.
+Feel free to come by.
-Shopping.
+> You can always come to me if you need guidance Shopping.
 Hub.
 Tavern.
 Temple (can't cure curse).
 List the full range of options the players have to visit.
-> Map of town (given by father Alan... "oh, I found this!
+> Map of town (given by Ser Alan... "oh, I found this!
 Thought I'd lost it!")_
 Activities possible:
 - Tavern (housing, rumors -- fishy temple quest, merchant Periwinkle -- goblin trouble)
 - Temple (healing) (Dead Priest ❗)